reactioncommerce/docs/guides/shop-managers-guide/21-creating-organizing-products.md

 Visibility settings are available for the top-level product, each variant, and each option.
 Hiding the product will also hide the product’s variants and options from the storefront.
 Hiding a variant will hide that variant and all of its options, while hiding an individual option will affect only that option.

-> **Note**: In some cases, logged-in administrators may be able to see hidden products on public store pages—even though they are hidden from customers.
+Note: In some cases, logged-in administrators may be able to see hidden products on public store pages even though they are hidden from customers.

 ## Duplicating products
 Duplicating a product, variant, or option will create a new copy of that item, including its children.
 This can be a useful tool for speeding up creation of similar products, variants, or options.